ki-editor/ki-editor/docs/src/pitch.md

 ## 1. First-class structural selection

 To select the largest AST node under the cursor, simply press `s`.

+This feature is handy if you ever asked this question: _"How can I select the current expression/function/argument/statement?"_

+And this works as long as your language is blessed by the Tree-sitter grammarians.

 ![select-largest-node](https://github.com/user-attachments/assets/1bc1bbf4-d5f2-4233-b2a6-f07f8316fd84)

-Moving across syntax nodes, selecting syntax nodes, deleting them, copying and pasting them, swapping.

-These are not after thoughts.

 ## 2. First-class structural modification